 Weight loss is very tricky.
-I often compare someone who has little control over there eating patterns to an alcoholic who cant control there drinking.
+I often compare someone who has little control over there eating patterns to someone who cant control there drinking.
 Many people don’t think of food addiction as a real thing, but with all the addictive high fructose corn syrup that is found in so many

 Often someone who has been unsuccessful in weight loss is simply due to a lack of motivation and understanding of how to eat healthily.
 In these cases, success in weight loss comes easier.
 Pushing those clients in our one-on-one personal training sessions, along with making a fitness program for them to follow outside of our sessions together is key.
 Teaching them what foods are ok to eat and what foods are best to stay away from is vital to long-term success.